 Despite this, the estimates aren’t absolute due to the following determining factors that influence a bow’s range:

-- Bow style
+Bow style

 Design and style play an essential role in the effectiveness and range of the bow.
 For example, a recurve bow’s shape allows its limbs to store more energy than bows with a traditional form.

-Therefore, the extra power in its shape design provides a decent range and makes it a favorite choice for those who hunt in bushy and wooded areas.
+Therefore, the extra power in its shape provides a decent range and makes it a favorite choice for those who hunt in bushy and wooded areas.

 However, a recurve bow’s range is shorter if you compare it to a longbow’s range.